Queen Elizabeth Way: Toronto-Hamilton Highway

 a cement road known as the Toronto–Hamilton Highway was proposed in January 1914.

 The highway was designed to run along the lake shore, instead of Dundas Street to the north, because the numerous hills encountered along Dundas would have increased costs without improving accessibility.
 Middle Road, a dirt lane named because of its position between the two, was not considered since Lakeshore and Dundas were both overcrowded and in need of serious repairs.
 Construction began on November 8, 1914, but dragged on throughout the ongoing war.

 It was formally opened on November 24, 1917, 5.5 m wide and nearly 64 km long.
 It was the first concrete road in Ontario, as well as one of the longest stretches of concrete road between two cities in the world.
 Though many minor improvements in alignment were made, the original highway was without modern bridges for the crossings of the Credit River and Bronte, Etobicoke, and Mimico Creeks.

 Modern concrete arch bridges for all crossings except Bronte Creek were completed in 1919.

 The Middle Road

 Over the next decade, vehicle usage increased substantially, and by 1920 Lakeshore Road was again highly congested on weekends.

 In response, the Department of Highways examined improving another road between Toronto and Hamilton.
 The road was to be more than twice the width of Lakeshore Road at 12 m and would carry two lanes of traffic in either direction.

-Construction on what was then known as the Queen Street Extension west of Toronto began in early 1931 as a Great Depression relief project.
+Construction on what was then known as the Queen Street Extension in Etobicoke Township west of today's Kipling Avenue (bypassing a northern jog in Queen Street) to connect with the eastern end of The Middle Road across the Etobicoke Creek began in early 1931 as a Great Depression relief project.

 Before the highway could be completed, Thomas McQuesten was appointed the new minister of the Department of Highways, with Robert Melville Smith as deputy minister, following the 1934 provincial elections.